Three

 APPLICATION: The waiter, sommelier, or "expert" is wasting your

-that the narrow space of the bottle neck where the wine can contact
+time by simply removing the cork without decanting the bottle2.
+That narrow space of the bottle neck where the wine can contact

 air is inadequate to produce any change within a period of even 24

-Modern methods of
+MY CONTENTIONS: Modern methods of

 wine hygiene and low-sulfur production techniques have greatly reduced